 RSS feeds, when done right, can be a nearly effortless way to find content to curate.
 Short for “ Really Simple Syndication” (Yes, I thought that was a joke at first too, but it’s legit.), it’s a way to always receive up o date information from the websites you subscribe to.

 Setting up RSS feeds to curate content can take some time up front, but once setup is complete, you’ll be receiving content from the websites you choose without doing anything.
 You’ll first need a service like Google Reader, then an RSS extension for your favorite browser.
 Then when you visit a website with a feed set up, you’ll see an icon that let's you easily subscribe.
-(This article goes into more depth and ways to trick out your feed, if you so desire.)

 Let’s take a look at an example: Web design.
 You want to share more web design content on Twitter, so you find websites dedicated to that very subject.
 These could be agency blogs, online news sources, or anything else that has the content you want to share.
 Once you subscribe to these feeds, they’ll be in your reader and ready for you to schedule out over the coming days or weeks.